plandes/deepnlp/doc/md/clickbate.md

 * Model settings that include the model name, learning rate, default epoch count and the component that decodes model output to labels and softmaxes (confidence like scores).

-The [glove.conf] defines an LSTM model that uses a fully connected decoder network to provide the output label.
-The [transformer.conf] defines a HuggingFace BERT transformer model that is fine tuned during the training.

-In each of these files, the `clickbate_default` section is used for settings just in this configuration file.
-The `batch_stash` section tells what features we want to use for this mode, which is how the *batch decoding* process knows which vectorized features to read from the file system.
-The `classify_net_settings` tells it which embedding (layer) to and any additional network parameters such as the dropout.

-For the [glove.conf] model, we use the RNN settings defined in the [resource library] defined for the [zensols.deeplearn] package that has the network code and configuration.
-For the [transformer.conf] the `recurrent_settings` property is left out, which defaults to `None` indicating not to use a recurrent network and rely on just the embedding layer has only the transformer networks.

-Finally the model settings provide configuration to the model, which is where to store the output of the model (i.e. weights) in the `path` property.
-Number of epoch to train and other model specific parameters such as the learning rate and scheduler parameters can be given here.

 ## Imported from Resource Libraries